The Writing Success Placement Tool (WSPT) is now available at:

 All undergraduate students who have not earned credit for ENGL 110C through dual enrollment, Advanced Placement (AP), the College Level Examination Program (CLEP) or transfer from another institution are required to score a "3" on the Writing Success Placement Tool (WSPT) to be cleared to enroll in ENGL 110C or ENGL 126C without the corequisite course, ENGL 101.
 Students who score a "1" on the WSPT will be required to enroll in ENGL 101 alongside ENGL 110C.

-Newly admitted students awaiting credit evaluations for ENGL 110C should check with ODU Admissions to determine when a credit determination will be made before using the WSPT.
+The Office of Writing Placement and Support does not make credit determinations and is not involved in the timeline for credit evaluation and awards.
+Newly admitted students awaiting credit evaluations for ENGL 110C may check with ODU Admissions to determine when a credit determination will be made prior to using the WSPT.
 If 110C credit is granted, then the student does not need to use the WSPT and may register for ENGL 211C.
 If no credit is awarded, the student will need to use the WSPT to determine placement in either ENGL 101+110C or ENGL 110C.
-For more information about college credit eligibility, please visit: https://www.odu.edu/admission/undergraduate/credit
+If credit is anticipated but not awarded prior to orientation, students may choose to use the placement tool or to wait until orientation advising to determine best steps.
+Students whose credit award is delayed for 110C will not be hindered by their WSPT score either way.
+For more information about college credit eligibility, please visit: https://www.odu.edu/academics/academic-records/score-analysis/ap-ib

 Transfer students with credit for ENGL 110C are exempt from taking the WSPT.
 Transfer students are eligible to use the WSPT as a diagnostic tool by contacting Mary Beth Pennington, Director of Writing Placement and Support at email@example.com.